“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 - Food.
 Teach yourself to like a food you don’t like, like I did with black licorice.
 Or go out for a type of cuisine you’ve never had before.
 Or cook it.
 Or don’t eat at all.

 - Routine.
 Put your socks on before your pants (or vice versa).
 Take a different route to work.
+Take on a a new hobby.

 - Environment.
 Trade desks or offices with a colleague.
 Work from a hipster café if you’re not a hipster.
 Work from a Starbucks or McDonald’s if you are.
 Escape into nature.

-For more ideas, inspiration, and detail on ways to “act your way to a new way of thinking,” see our list of new things to try and sign up for something fresh every 10 days from my newsletter, Consider This.
+For more ideas, inspiration, and detail on ways to “act your way to a new way of thinking,” see my list of new things to try and sign up for something fresh every 10 days from my newsletter, Consider This.

 5. Do a blind taste test.

 These days, everyone’s a foodie.
-And to be a certified foodie you must have strong preferences on a certain type or brand of cheese, beer, ice cream, wine, coffee, whiskey, or whatever.
+And to be a “certified foodie” you must have strong preferences on a certain type or brand of cheese, beer, ice cream, wine, coffee, whiskey, or whatever.

 Or you think you do.